- 20 Apr 2020

 - support – need to move closer to family or friends for care and support

 - currently living in the private rented sector

 If an applicant aged 60 or over is not taking out a mortgage, a mortgage valuation will still be required.

 Help to Buy (Scotland) branding

-We have had approval from Westminster Government for the use of the 'Help to Buy' branding.
+The UK Government 'Help to Buy' branding can be used in Scotland.
 The branding and associated guidelines are accessible to Scottish home builders from the Homes England website.

-The logo does not specifically say 'Help to Buy (Scotland)' and therefore you should include the saltire logo (provided below) and add ‘Supported by the Scottish Government’ using the specification:
+As the UK branding does not specifically say 'Help to Buy (Scotland)', you should also include the Saltire logo (included below) and add ‘Supported by the Scottish Government’ using the specification: